 The ship's log project of 2013-15 involved a return to the polar areas while based upon research vessels in both arctic and antarctic waters.

 2015 signalled a change as work became more studio based and focused on imaginary journeys and created landscapes.
 This work has embraced the past journeys made in some of the most remote areas.
+This has led to the audio-visual format, first used in the imaginary seveteenth century journey of Umitae to the North Pole, based on the literary work of Yuan Mei.
+Future work will include an imaginary journey to the South Pole.

 Storytelling and myth is paralleled in the writing of 'moments in time'; a collection of journeys some real and some based upon historical events from across the world.